Rajendra972/Rainout_Shelter/README.md

        # Rainout Shelter Maize Physiology Dataset

-This repository contains field and laboratory datasets collected during the 2026 maize rainout-shelter experiment.
+This repository contains field datasets collected during the 2026 maize rainout-shelter experiment.

 The main datasets were generated using:
 - LI-600 Porometer/Fluorometer